prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 ### Helm fails to create CRDs

 Version 10 updated the api version of the CRDs to `apiextensions.k8s.io/v1`, which Helm 2 is [unable](https://github.com/helm/helm/issues/6783) to install.
-In order to work around this issue when installing the chart you will need to make sure all 8 CRDs exist in the cluster first and disable their provisioning by the chart:
+You will need to make sure all 8 CRDs exist in the cluster first:

 1. Create CRDs